Giovanni Agostino Giustiniani Campi

 Giovanni Agostino Giustiniani Campi (Genoa, 1538 - Genoa, 1613) was the 78th Doge of the Republic of Genoa.

 Biography

 His election as doge on November 27, 1591, according to the Genoese annals, was not somewhat shared among the representatives of the Grand Council so much so that the new doge Giovanni Agostino Giustiniani Campi was elected with a low number of votes in his favor.
-After the end oh his mandate, Giustiniani Campi still held various state positions until his death in Genoa in 1613.
+After the end of his mandate, Giustiniani Campi still held various state positions until his death in Genoa in 1613.